About Manor Pet Housing

 Not long after the first home was bought, several local people commissioned bespoke housing via the Facebook page.
 We talked directly to our new customers, carefully listening to want they wanted and what was important to them.

-From the customer feedback and through our newly learnt awareness of what rabbits actually require, our range of products started to develop.
+From the customer feedback and through my newly learnt awareness of what rabbits actually require, the range of products started to develop.
 First to come was the Budget Hay station closely followed by the two tier castle, from this there has been no looking back.

-Facebook helped us build friendly, personal relationships.
-We were no longer ‘building blind’ like we were with the first product (hutch).
-Now, we heard the passion rabbit owners had for their pets, and we understood the need for size and space, and a solid and appealing design.
+Facebook helped me build friendly, personal relationships.
+I was no longer ‘building blind’ like with the first product (hutch).
+Now, i heard the passion rabbit owners had for their pets, and understood the need for size and space, and a solid and appealing design.

-The RWAF meanwhile, helped us become 100% welfare aware.
-We made a decision very early on that this had to be a priority.
-Becoming a member of the RWAF Retailer Charter has ensured all our hutches, homes, runs, castles, thrones, penthouses and galleons are built to meet the charter’s recommendations.
+The RWAF meanwhile, helped MPH become 100% welfare aware.
+I made a decision very early on that this had to be a priority.
+Becoming a member of the RWAF Retailer Charter has ensured all the hutches, homes, runs, castles, thrones, penthouses and galleons are built to meet the charter’s recommendations.

 From rubble to rabbits